-Pages in WDKBA Proposal Portal Purpose Guidance notes Data field names and units/format To support WDKBA functionality To facilitate site review individuals.
-See KBA Guidelines section 3.9 Asse essment page: Ecosystem cr iteria (A2; B4) Assessment: Ecosystem data To provide data to make an assessment of whether an ecosystem meets the threshold to trigger KBA status Ecosystems need to be assessed at their global extent (may occur transboundary across nations) and the proportion of the ecosystem at a site is estimated.
-In time the IUCN Red List of Ecosystems will contain data on global ecosystem extent and threat status but for now few ecosystems have been assessed.
-We will accept proposers' own assessments of extent provided detail is given about how the ecosystems have been mapped.
-Ecosystem_name (text) Ecosystem_RL_status (text) Ecosystem_global_extent (numeric, float, km2) Source_ecosystem_global_extent (text) Ecosystem extent at site (numeric, float, km2; Provide for Min, Best and Max if data exist - for single estimate use best) Source ecosystem site extent (text; provide source of both global and site estimates of the ecosystem extent with sufficient detail to allow reviewers to check estimates) Assessme nt page: Ecological Integrity and Irreplaceability Assessment: Ecological summary text to identify sites that meet criterion C and for ecological integrity or criterion E for irreplaceability.
-Irreplaceability Assessment: To provide summary text to identify sites that meet criterion C for ecological integrity or criterion E for irreplaceability.
-Irreplaceability Assessment page: Ecological Integrity Both Criterion C and E are based on detailed analyses.
-Proposers should submit a report to the RFP that describes what they have done to identify sites that meet these criteria.
-The text put in the WDKBA should provide a concise summary of these reports which will be filed in the database.
-Both Criterion C and E are based on detailed analyses.
-Proposers should submit a report to the RFP that describes what they have done to identify sites that meet these criteria.
-The text put in the WDKBA should provide a concise summary of these reports which will be Ecoregion name (dropdown - type 6 letters and keep adding letters until you can select the ecoregion name you want) Number_C_sites_ecoregion (numeric; integer; Indicate how many sites are already established) Evidence_intact_ecological_community (text; provide short summary of why this site is an outstanding example of ecological integrity for the ecoregion) Evidence_low_human_impact (text; provide a short summary of the level of human impact at the site) Year of ecological integrity assessment (numeric integer) Irreplaceability assessment report approved (check box when RFP and KBA Secretariat have approved analysis of irreplaceability) Irreplaceability score for site (numeric float) Year of irreplaceability assessment (numeric integer)
+Pages in Purpose Guidanco notos Data field names and units/format Pages in WDKBA Purpose Guidance notes Data field names and units/format Proposal Portal To facilitate site review Assessment page: Ecosystem criteria (A2; B4) Assessment: To provide data to Ecosystems need to be Ecosystem_name (text) Ecosystem make an assessed at their global Ecosystem_RL_status (text) data assessment of whether an extent (may occur transboundary across Ecosystem_global_extent (numeric, float, km2) ecosystem meets nations) and the proportion Ecosystem extent at site (numeric, the threshold to of the ecosystem at a site is float, km2; Provide for Min, Best and trigger KBA status estimated.
+In time the IUCN Max if data exist - for single estimate 30 Red List of Ecosystems will use best) contain data on global Source ecosystem extent (text; provide ecosystem extent and threat source of both global and site estimates status but for now few of the ecosystem extent with sufficient ecosystems have been detail to allow reviewers to check assessed.
+We will accept estimates) proposers' own assessments of extent provided detail is given about how the ecosystems have been mapped.
+Assessme nt page: Ecological Integrity and Irreplaceability .
+Assessment: To provide Both Criterion C and E are Ecoregion name (dropdown - type 6 Ecological summary text to based on detailed analyses. letters and keep adding letters until you Integrity identify sites that meet criterion C Proposers should submit a report to the RFP that can select the ecoregion name you want) for ecological describes what they have Number_C_sites_ecoregion (numeric; integrity or done to identify sites that integer; Indicate how many sites are criterion E for meet these criteria.
+The text already established) irreplaceability. put in the WDKBA should Evidence_intact_ecological_community provide a concise summary (text; provide short summary of why And of these reports which will be this site is an outstanding example of filed in the database. ecological integrity for the ecoregion) Evidence_low_human_impact (text; provide a short summary of the level of human impact at the site) Year of ecological integrity assessment (numeric integer) , Irreplaceability Irreplaceability assessment report approved (check box when RFP and KBA Secretariat have approved analysis of irreplaceability Irreplaceability score for site (numeric float) Year of irreplaceability assessment (numeric integer) j ,